 You have two major choices to make regarding the management of sound energy within our home theater, personal listening, and professional control rooms.
 You can absorb or diffuse sound energy in order to manage it correctly.
 You can use absorption to manage low, middle, and high frequencies.
 You can use diffusion to manage middle and high frequencies.
-It is a blend and combination of these two technologies that go into each of our sound rooms and why DIY bass absorbers and diffusors could really make a difference for you.
+It is a blend and combination of these two technologies that go into each of our sound rooms and why DIY bass absorbers and diffusers could really make a difference for you.
+We have updated this blog on 12/5/19 to reflect current knowledge and experience.

 DIY Bass Absorbers And Diffusors